OJJDP Strategic Planning Tool

 The Program Matrix includes descriptions of each program in the database, which are listed alphabetically in the matrix.
 The matrix allows users to view the age range of clients served by each program.
 A unique function is the ability for users to sort programs of interest for further review.

 The Community Resource Inventory allows users to record and categorize information about their community organizations, programs, services, and activities into an online database.
-Users can view a matrix of available community resources to identify gaps in service areas and search for information contained in the resource inventory.
-Requests for accounts and technical assistance can be made to the National Gang Center via e-mail or telephone using the contact information provided on the home page of the Strategic Planning Tool.
+This information can be searched and viewed as a matrix of available community resources to identify gaps in service areas.
+Requests for accounts can be made using the online account request form.
 There is no cost to establish an account.
+Requests for technical assistance can be made through the National Gang Center via the contact page.

 - Advisory Board